AY2324S2-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User enters the command `/delete_student` and specifies the student to be deleted by the specified parameter.
+1. User specifies the student to be deleted.
 2. System deletes the student from the list of students and tutorial group (if any).
    Use case ends.

 **Extensions:**